Effective sex therapy for women with low or no sexual desire

 Women seeking for sex therapy:

-As a sex therapist, I provide sex therapy for women in Los Angeles.
+As a sex therapist, I provide sex therapy for women in the Los Angeles area.
 One thing that almost all of my clients have in common is that they believe they are the only one experiencing their individual problem.

 Part of my job as a sex therapist is to educate people on societal perceptions of sex.
 Despite the taboo around talking about sex, I provide a welcoming and warm environment for my clients, so there’s no need to feel embarrassed to seek help.